ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/which config file/_index.md

 ### Running several Butler instances in parallel

-If you have several Sense clusters (for example DEV, TEST and PROD environments) you might want several Butler instances running.
+If you have several Sense clusters (for example DEV, TEST and PROD environments) you might probably want several Butler instances.
-You can then create config files names `butler_dev.yaml`, `butler_test.yaml` and `butler_prod.yaml`.
+Solution: Create several config files: `butler_dev.yaml`, `butler_test.yaml` and `butler_prod.yaml`.

 In this scenario three instances of Butler should be started, each given a different config file by setting the NODE_ENV variable as needed when starting Butler.